-NVMe SSDs can cost more than a SATA SSD, however, the performance gains are phenomenal and well worth the money.
+NVMe SSDs can cost more than SATA SSD.
+However, the performance gains are phenomenal and well worth the money.

 3. Optical Drives (CD / DVD / Blu-Ray Drive)

-Finally, SATA ports are used to connect optical drives such as the CD, DVD and Blu-Ray drives.
+Finally, SATA ports connect optical drives like CDs, DVDs, and Blu-Ray.

 Optical drives have more or less been phased out from PCs, particularly from laptops.